NWC-CUAHSI-Summer-Institute/NextGen-Uncertainty-quantification/README.md

 ![image](https://github.com/Rezamorovati/NextGen-Uncertainty-quantification/assets/123911532/2c3ceb8d-e450-4368-b5af-cc466be91b19)

 ## Tutorial to run ngen-cal
-The first step in running ngen-cal is the installed ngen in your directory.
-Pull the source code from Github git clone https://github.com/NOAA-OWP/ngen.git
+The first step in running ngen-cal is the installed ngen in your directory./ Pull the source code from Github/ git clone https://github.com/NOAA-OWP/ngen.git

 ## Software